Marker Logo

 this page online

+Location.
 32° 46.084′ N, 96° 46.306′ W. Marker is in Dallas, Texas, in Dallas County.
 It is in South Boulevard/Park Row.
-Marker is at the intersection of South Boulevard and Atlanta Street, on the left when traveling north on South Boulevard.
+It is at the intersection of South Boulevard and Atlanta Street, on the left when traveling north on South Boulevard.
 Touch for map.
 Marker is in this post office area: Dallas TX 75215, United States of America.
 Touch for directions.

 South Boulevard-Park Row Historic District Marker image.
 Click for full size.

-Photographed By Kayla Harper, September 11, 2020
+Photographed by Kayla Harper, September 11, 2020

 2. South Boulevard-Park Row Historic District Marker